APSAGradHack/APSAGradHack.github.io/_pages/survey.md

 ### Inclusivity

-See how respondents feel about their departments'€™ efforts toward inclusivity.
+See how respondents feel about their departments' efforts toward inclusivity.

 <iframe src="//s.crunch.io/widget/index.html#/ds/b2fc2cf53ae8020de02908a7e57cd6e5/row/00005f?viz=groupedBarPlot&cp=percent&dp=0&grp=stack" width="100%" height="600"></iframe>

 55% of respondents agree that their department is NOT currently doing enough to make the graduate program feel inclusive.

-### Department Climate
+### Departmental Climate

 Respondents rated their departments' climate based on levels of respect.